 The unit outline should be provided to students through the unit's MyLO site, you may also provide it to them in hard copy, but this is not required.

 Unit Outline Proforma

 To assist you to meet your obligation to communicate this information to your students in writing, a Unit Outline Proforma [docx 344KB] has been developed.
 Throughout the proforma document comments are provided to explain what you should include in each section, and under each heading.
 If you use this Proforma, and follow the recommendations and instructions in each comment, you can be confident that your students have been provided with the mandated information about your unit.
 Information about editing this proforma can be found below.

-When you have finished editing your unit outline, it is recommended that it should undergo peer review, as clause 5.3.2 Rule 6 - Admission, Assessment and Student Progress [DOC 69KB] stipulates that:
+When you have finished editing your unit outline, it is recommended that it should undergo peer review.

-Therefore, it is important that the information in the unit outline, particularly as it relates to assessment is accurate.
 It should also be noted that assessment criteria should be present in the Unit Outline, not only in the unit's MyLO site.